ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 		converterPriority: 'high'
 	} );

-	// Add a special converter for the font size feature to convert all (even not configured)
+	// Add a special converter for the font size feature to convert all (even the not configured)
 	// model attribute values.
 	editor.conversion.for( 'downcast' ).attributeToElement( {
 		model: {